langroid/langroid/docs/blog/posts/chat-completion.md

 John, Bosnia, Jill, Belgium are all proper nouns.
 ```

-This _seems_ sensible in theory, but a "bare" LLM that performs well on completions
+This _seems_ sensible in theory, but a "base" LLM that performs well on completions
 may _not_ perform well on these kinds of prompts.
 The reason is that during its training, it may not
 have been exposed to very many examples of this type of prompt-response pair.
 So how can an LLM be improved to perform well on these kinds of prompts?